 This kingdom of Zabul and Kabul were able to resist the Arabs for almost 200 years (650- 860 AD).
-Their descendants also fought series of war against the mighty Arabs even in 867 AD.
+Their descendants also fought a series of wars against the mighty Arabs even in 867 AD.

-It was in the late eleventh century when the kingdom of the Shahi Dyansty fell completely.
-As by this time, Arabs were replaced by the Turks, who were fearsome warlord and their most powerful leader Mahmoud Ghazni was able to subjugate this Shahi Kingdom.
+It was in the late ninth century when the kingdom of the Shahi Dynasty fell completely.
+As by this time, Arabs were replaced by the Turks, who were fearsome warlords and their most powerful leader Mahmoud Ghazni was able to subjugate this Shahi Kingdom.

-This was the story of epic resistance provided by a Hindu king of Zabul to the Arabs who at that time were controlling one of the biggest empire of the world.
+This was the story of epic resistance provided by a Hindu king of Zabul to the Arabs who at that time were controlling one of the biggest empires of the world.

 This struggle of Ranbel had been glorified by the Arab historians in Central Asia.
-Masudi , in his book Muruj mention about the heroic resistance provided the Ranbal in the Indus valley .He not only subjugated eastern Persia but also advanced to the banks of the river Tigris and Euphrates.
+Masudi, in his book Muruj, mentions the heroic resistance provided by the Ranbal in the Indus valley.He not only subjugated eastern Persia but also advanced to the banks of the river Tigris and Euphrates.

 But the sad story of this heroic resistance provided by Ranbel is that we don’t even know his real name and his heroics have been completely wiped out from our history.